What gifts do you buy a travel lover for Christmas?

 I’ve found that three mediums and one small fit perfectly into a carry-on sized suitcase, but if they tend to travel with larger luggage, you may well want to invest in a couple of large sizes too.

 Ok, so if you’re buying for someone who travels with a rucksack, ignore the above; those bad boys won’t fit!
-Instead, treat them to a couple of the Sea to Summit Compression Sacks.
+Instead, treat them to a couple of compression sacks.

 Most people use these as a replacement for the stuff sack that comes with your sleeping bag, but I’ve found them to be essential for packing your clothes, towels and other soft but bulky items in my rucksack.